Ritek: History

 In 1998, Ritek manufactured the first DVD-RAM in Taiwan.
 In 1999, U-TECH Media Corporation was formed as the largest pre-recorded medium manufacturer in Taiwan.
 Ritek Foundation was established.
 Ritek became the first CD maker in Taiwan that obtained the ISO 14001 certification, and in 2000 it became the first Taiwanese CD maker to obtain QS9000 certification., and Ritek's MiniDisc won a Taiwan Excellence Award.
 In November 2006, Ritek became the exclusive producer of Maxell CD-Rs and DVDs.
 In 2008, Ritek's USB flash drive received a product design award from iF International Forum Design.
-In 2013, Ritek launched M-DISC DVD and Bluray.
+In 2013, Ritek launched M-DISC DVD and Blu-ray.
 In 2017, RiData OTG Flash Drive won the Gold Award for Technology Trends by PC HOME and PC ADV 3C.
 Ritek entered into a licensing agreement with Imation in 2019.

 OLED

 In 1999 the company manufactured the first OLED in Taiwan.
 In 2001, the company built fully automated OLED mass production lines and RiTdisplay Corporation was established as OLED manufacturer in Taiwan.
 In 2015, Ritek started to manufacture passive-matrix OLED wearables.